LincaMarius/ISAP-1_Logisim_Simulation/README.md

 https://github.com/LincaMarius/ISAP-1_Control_Unit

 ### Implementation of the ISAP-1 Computer version 1 in Logisim
-The functional implementation of the ISAP-1 Computer version 1 in the Logisim program is presented in the file [ ISAP-1_revA_ver1.circ ](/Logisim/ISAP-1_revA_ver1.circ).
+The functional implementation of the ISAP-1 Computer version 1 in the Logisim software is presented in the file [ ISAP-1_revA_ver1.circ ](/Logisim/ISAP-1_revA_ver1.circ).

 An image of the computer implemented in the Logisim program after it has finished running the PRPGRAM_1 test program present in the ROM memory is: